rocq-community/rocq-community.github.io/index.md

 - [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Libraries demonstrating design patterns for programming and proving with canonical structures in Coq.
 - [Rosetta stone of metaprogramming in Coq](https://github.com/coq-community/metaprogramming-rosetta-stone) - Different examples of tactics, plugins, etc., implemented in different metaprogramming languages.
 - [Semantics](https://github.com/coq-community/semantics) - Survey of semantics styles, from natural semantics through structural operational, axiomatic, and denotational semantics, to abstract interpretation.
+- [Tricks in Coq](https://github.com/coq-community/coq-tricks) :star: - Tips, tricks, and features in Coq that are hard to discover, including example code.

 ### Interfaces